ryle-e/ryle-radio-docs/ryle-radio-docs/Scripting/RadioData.md

 ### Init
 Initializes the radio object.

-You will likely never need to call this, unless you're creating some alternate method of playing tracks other than [[RadioListener]].
+You will likely never need to call this as it's always initialized in [[RadioListener]], unless you're creating some alternate method of playing tracks.

 ---
 ## Data